MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 The relation between the camera functions could be specified in the camera's BOS descriptor in firmware.
 The UVC driver will make use of this information and expose these camera functions as related.
 This will make the OS camera stack expose them as a related group of cameras to the applications.

-The camera firmware shall specify a *UVC-FSSensorGroupID*, which is a GUID in string form with the curly parenthesis.
+The camera firmware must specify a *UVC-FSSensorGroupID*, which is a GUID in string form with the curly parenthesis.
 The cameras that have the same *UVC-FSSensorGroupID* will be grouped together.

 The sensor group can be given a name by specifying *UVC-FSSensorGroupName*, a Unicode string, in the firmware.

 Refer to the Example composite device section below for an illustrative example BOS that specifies *UVC-FSSensorGroupID* and *UVC-FSSensorGroupName*.

-If you cannot update the device firmware like mentioned above, you could use a custom INF and specify that your camera is part of a sensor group by specifying a sensor group ID and name as follows.
-The custom INF file (based on the inbox UVC driver) shall include the following AddReg entry:
+If you cannot update the device firmware as described above, you can use a custom INF and specify that your camera is part of a sensor group by specifying a sensor group ID and name as follows.
+The custom INF file (based on the inbox UVC driver) must include the following AddReg entries:

-**FSSensorGroupID**: REG_SZ: "{your sensor group ID GUID}" **FSSensorGroupName**: REG_SZ: "your sensor group friendly name"
+**FSSensorGroupID**: REG_SZ: "{your sensor group ID GUID}"

+**FSSensorGroupName**: REG_SZ: "your sensor group friendly name"

 An example for the custom INF section would be as follows: